ETHZ-RobotX/smb_path_planner/README.md

 $ roslaunch smb_opc opc.launch
 ```
 To send a global goal position, follow the same procedure as in simulation:
-1. Select the `SmbPathFollowingController` in the control panel and start it;
+1. Select the `MpcTrackLocalPlan` in the control panel and start it;
-2. Send the global goal using the `Planning Panel` in RViz.
+2. Send the global goal via RViz or via terminal.